Shagun-G/Optimization_Problems/README.md

 Library for problems to test optimization algorithms.

-Documentation under devolopment, please contact if wish to use.
+Documentation under devolopment, please contact shagungupta@utexas.edu if wish to use.